-1. Write down the current barometric pressure, accumulated rainfall, and all alarm settings.

-You will need to reenter these values later.

-- 2. Also write down all highs, lows, and daily rainfall.
+- 1. Write down the accumulated rainfall and all alarm settings.
+You will need to reenter these values later. - 2.
+Also write down all highs, lows, and daily rainfall.
 These values will be lost and cannot be restored. - 3.
 Remove the battery, if applicable, and unplug the power adapter from the console.
 All power must be removed from the unit. - 4.
 Reattach the power adapter and insert the battery.
 The unit will start up again and all CAL numbers will be reset to their default values. - 5.
-Reenter the current barometric pressure, accumulated rainfall, and all alarm settings.
+Reenter the accumulated rainfall and all alarm settings.
+See "Using the Enter Key" on page 16 and "Alarms" on page 24 for instructions on how to enter the data.